Strong Coupling to Two-Dimensional Anderson Localized Modes

 where $\br_i$ is the position of scatterer number $i$.
 The 2D vacuum Green function is $\sG_0(\br,\br',\omega) = (i/4) \operatorname{H}_0^{(1)}(k_0|\br-\br'|)$, where $\operatorname{H}_0^{(1)}$ is the zero-order Hankel function of the first kind.
 For a system with $N$ scatterers, the linear system of $N$ self-consistent equations can be solved numerically.
 Once the exciting field on each scatterer is known, it is possible to compute the scattered field at $\br_S$, and to deduce the Green function and the LDOS $\rho(\br_S,\omega)$.

 Let us consider one configuration of the random system, with $N=5000$ scatterers in a cylinder of radius $R=20\mic$.
-Two computed LDOS spectra, with the same bandwidth but centered on two different central frequencies $\omega_c^d = 4\times10^{15}\hz$ (diffusive regime) and $\omega_c^l = 8.7\times10^{14}\hz$ (localized regime), are shown in Fig.~\ref{fig:anderson}(b) and \ref{fig:anderson}(c), respectively.
+Two computed LDOS spectra, with the same bandwidth but centered on two different central frequencies $\omega_c^d = 2.7\times10^{15}\hz$ (diffusive regime) and $\omega_c^l = 1.5\times10^{15}\hz$ (localized regime), are shown in Fig.~\ref{fig:anderson}(b) and \ref{fig:anderson}(c), respectively.
 To choose these two frequencies, we have estimated the localization length by $\xi = \ell_s\exp[\pi\Real(k_{\textrm{eff}}) \ell_s/2]$, with $\ell_s$ the scattering mean free path and $k_{\textrm{eff}}$ the effective wavenumber in the medium~\cite{Gupta2003,Laurent2007}.
 For a rough estimate, we have made the approximation $k_{\textrm{eff}}\approx k_0 + i/(2\ell_s)$, valid in the weak scattering limit.
-In the spectrum shown in Fig.~\ref{fig:anderson}(b), one has $\xi \approx 2\times 10^6 R$ and the sample is in the diffusive regime.
-We observe a pretty smooth profile corresponding to the intuitive picture of a continuum of modes.
+In the spectrum shown in Fig.~\ref{fig:anderson}(b), one has $\xi \simeq 84 R$ and the sample is in the diffusive regime.
+We observe a smooth profile corresponding to the intuitive picture of a continuum of modes.